About / Contact

 Writing, editing and reading

 I’m a strong writer focused on providing information in easy to understand terms.
-Proficient with AP Stylebook.
-I’ve worked with senior Public Affairs Officers to create a easy-to-use style guides to help staff agency-wide become more consistent writers.
+I’ve pioneered the U.S. Fish and Wildlife Service’s approach to creating proactive evergreen website and social media content, writing resources that are search engine optimized with long shelf lives to fill needs demonstrated by our audiences through frequently asked questions, interactions and feedback.
+Proficient with AP Stylebook, I’ve worked with senior Public Affairs Officers to create easy-to-use style guides to help staff agency-wide become more consistent writers.
 I assist Public Affairs Officers with writing and editing as requested and write stories as time allows.
 I review all content before publishing to ensure nothing is overlooked.
 Exceptional attention to detail.
 I enjoy reading for knowledge and entertainment.

 Providing training and creating training materials